Fire crews complete safety training in Twerton

 Curo’s Director of Building Safety, Tom Battersby, said: “Safety is our number one priority and we work closely with Avon Fire & Rescue on training exercises like this one, to help make sure that our customers, and the community, can be as safe as possible in the event of a real emergency.”

-You can find our top tips on fire safety at home here.
+See our top tips on fire safety at home here.